Whew! Stay calm and set your eyes on a valuable education. We’ll help you break down the process of paying for a college education.

 STEP 2: Check-in with the Universities

 As we mentioned, the FAFSA helps schools know how much of their own aid they should offer a student.
-The schools use a basic equation of COA (Cost of Attendance) – EFC (Estimated Financial Contribution, which is determined by FAFSA) = EFN (Estimated Financial Need).
+The schools use a basic equation of COA (Cost of Attendance) – EFC (Expected Financial Contribution, which is determined by FAFSA) = EFN (Estimated Financial Need).

 As a result, schools will offer institutional grants, or money given by the college directly, to help you cover the rest of tuition.